 As an idea Global Justice raises controversy.
 To some theorists, justice cannot be applicable in the global realm.
 David Miller (2007) suggests that sovereign borders are more important than cosmopolitan global justice.
 He argues that due to national differences on conceptions of what is 'good' or 'right', the applicability of global justice can be questioned.
 Further, principles of justice require a common history and culture that is not possible in global context.
-For Thomas Nagel (2005) and Michael Blake (2001),in absence of the backing of powerful global institutionshaving power over individuals and states, discussions about global principles of justice is a futile exercise.
-Iris Marion Young (2011) considers cosmopolitanism and global justice as a Western-centric ideals that does not have any universal appeal indeed.
+For Thomas Nagel (2005) and Michael Blake (2001), in absence of the backing of powerful global institutionshaving power over individuals and states, discussions about global principles of justice as a Western-centric ideals that does not have any universal appeal indeed.
 Objections are again raised against the moral approach to global justice: a) the global institutional framework cannot be unjust because its participants have consented to and b) it cannot be wrong for the governments of the rich countries to draw and impose the present global order because their primary responsibility is to their own people, not to peoples of other countries.